Forsys flagship Norasa uranium project is one of the very few uranium projects in the world that is construction ready with a mining licence.

 - The company’s flagship asset, Norasa, is one of the world’s few fully licensed undeveloped uranium deposits in the world, having been granted the third 25 year Mining Licence over the last few decades in Namibia;

-- The Company has an experienced and highly regarded African focused board and management team;
+- The Company has an experienced and highly regarded African focused board and management team and enjoys significant credibility with a team of highly qualified metallurgists, geologists and mining experts based in Namibia;

-- The Company is well capitalised and well positioned to capitalize on attractive mid and long-term sector dynamics. through acquisition and joint venture;
+- The Company is well capitalised and well positioned to leverage attractive mid and long-term sector dynamics. through acquisition and joint venture;

 - There are positive Uranium macro fundamentals given the doubling in demand for electricity; global G20 ambitions to become carbon neutral using clean renewable energies; demand for uranium is expected to exceed primary production as evidenced by the increase in nuclear reactors under construction, proposed or planned to be built;